Anglo-Saxon Easter

 The time from Resurrection to Ascension

 In other words, a long time to be doing any one thing.
 As Hartford says, it’s like our word ‘umpteenth’.
-For example, ‘Kevin this is the umpteenth time I’ve told you to tidy your bedroom’.
-So my mother said to me as she threw my clothes out of the window.
+As in ‘Kevin this is the umpteenth time I’ve told you to tidy your bedroom’.
+That’s what my mother said to me as she threw my clothes out of the window.